crypto-hub/15618/final_writeup.md

 ## APPROACH

-To implement optimistic and concurrent hashing scheme, we add following features to overcome basic cuckoo hashing limitations.
-These features also make hashing scheme memory-efficient and cache-friendly.
+To implement concurrent hash table with high space efficiency and high read throughput, we added following features to basic cuckoo hashing, to overcome its limitations:

-Optimizations added to cuckoo hashing:
-- Specific hash table structure (cacheline-friendly) and optimistic version of cuckoo hashing to support multiple-reader/single writer concurrent access while preserving space benefits.
-- This scheme includes:
+- Making hash table structure cache friendly by using tag
-  - A technique using a short summary of each key (called "tag") to improve the cache locality of hash table operations
+  - Tag is a single byte summary of the key which improves cache locality during hash table operations.
+  - Boosts throughput by reducing cache misses and memory references.
+- Optimistic Locking using Version Counter
+  - Maintains version counter which supports concurrent access by multiple readers and single writer.
-  - An optimization for cuckoo hashing insertion that improves throughput (by avoiding locking).
+  - Improves throughput by avoiding locking overhead.

-As shown in results, this hashing scheme provides significant performance boost and solid space efficiency.

-A single lookup in a naive cuckoo hashing requires two parallel bucket reads followed by (up to) 2N (in worst case) parallel memory references if each bucket has N keys.
-Hashing using chaining requires up to N **dependent** (which can’t be done in parallel) memory references for a bucket having N keys.

-In this scheme, each lookup requires only two parallel cacheline reads followed by (up to) one memory reference on average.
+Hashing using chaining requires up to N **dependent** (non-parallelizable) memory references for a bucket having N keys.
+A single lookup in a naive cuckoo hashing requires two parallel bucket reads followed by up to 2N parallel memory references if each bucket has N keys.
+However, in the above described scheme, each lookup requires only two parallel cacheline reads followed by upto one memory reference on average.
 This approach gives a significant performance edge to read-heavy workloads.

 ### Hash table structure